Esfahan/installer-concourse-ci/README.md

-# Concourse CI
+# Installer for Concourse CI
-This is a installer followings to use Concourse CI on CentOS7.x.
+This is a installer to use Concourse CI on CentOS7.x.

 - docker 17.05.0-ce
 - docker-compose version 1.15.0